jondgoodwin/progling/content/post/rise-of-type-theory.md

 were immensely valuable and are still relevant.
 No less valuable was learning from Gödel that there are inscrutable limits to how much we can expect to accomplish with formal logic.
-We preserve this tradition when we pass nightmares on to the students we caution about the danger of [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) programming languages (or even Conway's Game of Life).
+We preserve this tradition when we pass nightmares on to those students we caution about the danger of [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) programming languages (and Conway's Game of Life)!
-Let's return to this topic in another post.*
+Let's return to this topic in a future post.*

 ## Programming Languages and Types ##